davidalantodd/project-1-github-copilot/README.md

 ## Task 1: Review and Analyze the Legacy Codebase

+I used Copilot to assist me in identifying opportunities to refactor the codebase.

 ### Prompt
 @workspace Identify code blocks, looking for any code that is inefficient.
 Look for overly complex or redundant code, such as large monolithic functions or repeated logic, and note unclear or poorly documented sections.
 Also, look out for any performance bottlenecks, or areas that might slow execution, such as inefficient loops or poorly optimized database queries.
 Give me three examples that meet these criteria and show me the locations of where these code blocks exist, including the file location and line number.